yhyu13/AlphaGOZero-python-tensorflow/README.md

 ## Nov 15th Supervised Learning result

 The Supervised Learning is done on a 6 layer deep neural net which has the same architecture.
 It is trained on 2016-2017 KGD4-dan dataset, about 250,000 games for 5 epochs and is evaluated on 100,000 positions.
 It achieve 40% professional move prediction accuracy on the evaluation dataset consistently.
-Strangely, the game result prediction error (MSE) stays around 1 consistently, in contrast to what DeepMind's graph where the error never goes beyond 1.
+The game result prediction error (MSE) stays around 1 consistently because I didn't scale it with a ratio of 1/4 as did by DeepMind

 ![](/figure/Nov15acc.png)
 ![](/figure/Nov15ce.png)